Pitch in with housework, Mexico tells men at home due to pandemic

-MEXICO CITY, March 27 (Thomson Reuters Foundation) - M exico’s government is calling on the nation’s men to pick up a mop, do some laundry and take on more household responsibilities while they are staying home because of the coronavirus pandemic.
+MEXICO CITY (Thomson Reuters Foundation) - Mexico’s government is calling on the nation’s men to pick up a mop, do some laundry and take on more household responsibilities while they are staying home because of the coronavirus pandemic.

 Four female officials spoke out at Mexico’s daily COVID-19 briefing on Thursday to remind people that women do almost three times more housework and family care than do men.